 “We are currently preparing that round.
 It will start in May and it will run to the end of the year.
 We are in talks with various investors and we are actively looking to initiate discussions with others,” said Heikki Keskitalo, CCO and cofounder of the startup, which is developing Pekilo protein, a single cell protein (SCP) derived from fungi, made using renewable raw materials, industry by-products.

 The producer has its own R&D lab in Espoo, near Helsinki, with it also planning to build a new pilot production facility there.
 “We have ordered the equipment.
 The pilot site is set to be up and running in May this year.
 It will produce 5-10kg of Pekilo protein per day, increasing our ability to provide testing samples to various partners,” said Keskitalo.

-The startup, which began life in the startup incubator, Launchpad, run by Finnish technical research organization, VTT, is targeting feed companies serving aquaculture segments such as salmon and sea bass production, which are heavily reliant on high protein feed components.
+The startup, which began life in the startup incubator, Launchpad, run by Finnish technical research organization, VTT, is targeting feed companies supplying the aquaculture sector, salmon and sea bass production, in particular, as both are reliant on high protein feed components.

 Winner of the 2020 Nutreco Feed and Food Tech Challenge, eniferBio was awarded the right to run salmon feeding studies with Skretting.
 It did so in the second half of last year: “The results of that trial show that digestibility of Pekilo protein is comparable to that of fishmeal, at around 85%.”